-- Manual or automatic PWM power control of up to four 12V fans (PC standard, 2- or 3-pin). - RPM monitoring of up to four attached fans. - Connection of up to 16 Dallas-one-wire (DOW) temperature sensors (WR-DOW-Y17). - Five additional, host-controlled GPIO's - The option to display live fan/temperature information to the CFA835 display without host interaction
+- Manual or automatic PWM power control of up to four 12V fans (PC standard, 2- or 3-pin). - RPM monitoring of up to four attached fans. - Connection of up to 16 Dallas-one-wire (DOW) temperature sensors (WR-DOW-Y17). - Five additional, host-controlled GPIOs - Display live fan/temperature information to the CFA835 display without host interaction

-Power steering jumpers are available on the FBSCAB module, so it may be configured to be supplied with 5V power from the attached CFA835 module, or by a PC "floppy-disk" style 5V/12V connector.
-See the FBSCAB datasheet for more details.
+Power steering jumpers on the FBSCAB module, configure it to be supplied with 5V power from attached CFA835 module, or by a PC "floppy-disk" style 5V/12V connector.
+See the FBSCAB datasheet for more.